saliormoon/Cookbook/recipes/UsingArangoDBInGiantSwarm.md

 Note that you need to checkout the docker branch.

-## Setup the Swarm
+## Set up the Swarm

-Setup up your swarm environment as described in the documentation.
+Set up your swarm environment as described in the documentation.
 Create a configuration file for the swarm called `arangodb.json` and fire up the application

     {